Friday, December 05, 2008

 Focus, Heather, focus.

 Okay, so that first epiphany, as elementary as it probably sounds to most of you, was so meaningful to me.
 I had an intense sense of “Yes.
 Yes!
 That is true.
 I would trade it all for the real love of one man.”
 Now, before you judge me as desperate, let me clarify that this was not about having someone, anyone love me.
 This was about a realization that began in the soul and not in the mind.
 It hit me like a ton of bricks – only the kind that knocks you into a soft cloud of peace.
-I had to stop, pray and tell the Lord, that I was ready.
+I had to stop, pray and tell the Lord that I was ready.
 I was ready to lay down all the shallow things that make me FEEL lovable; the things that make me feel as if one man COULD love me.
 I was ready to lay it all down and trade it for one man who truly does love me.

 Strange?
 Yes